Chunky Salsa Canning Recipe – Easy Water Bath

-The garden is overflowing with ripe tomatoes and peppers, and this is the best chunky salsa recipe for canning!
-It’s a great way to use the fresh ingredients and preserve quality food at home!
-Recipe Yields 7-9 pint jars!
+The garden is overflowing with ripe tomatoes and peppers, and this is the best chunky salsa canning recipe to use it up!
+Yields 7-9 pint jars.

-It’s a fulfilling experience when your friends and family enjoy the fruits of your labor!
-My kids love to have tortilla chips and fresh salsa for a snack, so I love to stock up on these in the pantry!
+It’s such a fulfilling experience when your friends and family enjoy the fruits of your labor… My kids love to have tortilla chips and fresh salsa for a snack, so I love to stock up on these in the pantry!

 The finished jars of red salsa are beautiful on the pantry shelves, and so satisfying to look at… And they make a great Christmas gifts too!